ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ({{continue-request}}).
 Token management requests ({{token-management}}) are similarly bound to either the access token's own key or, in the case of bearer tokens, the client instance's key.

-In the following sections, unless otherwise noted, the `RS256` JOSE Signature Algorithm is applied using the following RSA key (presented here in JWK format):
+In the following sections, unless otherwise noted, the `RS256` JOSE Signature Algorithm (defined in {{Section 3.3 of RFC7518}}) is applied using the following RSA key (presented here in JWK format):

 ~~~ json